 He mentions that what we become is what we think about all day long and that most people use only about 5% of their potential.
 In fact, for most people, over 90% of their thoughts repeat from day to day, thereby limiting their success potential.
 Try the exercise of tracking the different thoughts you have in one day and you can observe that the mind is conditioned and repetitive.

 Through being more conscious of one's thoughts, fresh and innovative ideas are more likely to arise.
 One of the most reliable ways to create a "pattern interrupt" to the default thought cycles that constantly flood the mind is by getting in the gap between thoughts and creating an awareness of the silence found between thoughts.
 Gradually, the goal is to increase the time spent in the gap.

-I recently attended a mindfulness for complex trauma course where the facilitator (who is a psychiatrist that facilitates mindfulness groups and has been meditating for over 40 years) shared that almost all meditators can not stay more than a few breaths without having thoughts come into their mind, herself included.
 The key to success lies in making meditation a habit despite self-doubts that you are not doing it correctly.
 If you do get lost in a thought, just bring awareness back to the breath and keep going!

 I think one of the best benefits is that steady meditation practice

 contributes to non-reactivity.
 This is useful because it means that you do not let your mood states be as immediately or intensely impacted by what other people say and do, which is determined by their own level of consciousness and current mood state.
 Instead, you can be in a better position to choose what you say and do, rather than letting it be automatically determined by the other person who may trigger in you a negative emotional response.